 878

 One of the most welcoming venues of the city's speakeasy scene, 878 in Villa Crespo is a laid back introduction to Buenos Aires underground cocktail culture.
-Owned by Julián Díaz - considered the city’s first true speakeasy purveyor - there are no "secret" codes or connections needed to enter here, just the address.
+Considered the city’s first true speakeasy - there are no "secret" codes or connections needed to enter here, just the address.

 Rosebar